joshddunn/dotfiles/README.md

     git clone https://github.com/joshddunn/nvim ~/.config/nvim

+Then run

+    cd ~/.config/nvim
+    brew bundle

-Then start using nvim.
+Then start using nvim (after `:CheckHealth` passes).
 The first time you use nvim the plugins will be installed.

 ### Deoplete flow